 The motivated gunner's mate leaped out of the patrol boat with his M60 in hand and blasted the weapon system on full auto — holding off a force of nearly 50 enemy combatants.

 Standing in the direct line of fire, Larsen provided enough covering fire for the wounded to clear from the area.
 When asked, "what goes through your mind during something like that?"
 David Larsen stoically offered a hero's response:

 "At the time, it just comes to you that you need to do it to get the job done."

-For his brave actions, Larson received the coveted Navy Cross.
+For his brave actions, Larsen received the coveted Navy Cross.

-Check out the Smithsonian Channel's video below to hear this heroic tale straight from Vietnam veteran David Larson himself.
+Check out the Smithsonian Channel's video below to hear this heroic tale straight from Vietnam veteran David Larsen himself.